agrayver/streakcnn/README.md

 # streakcnn
-We use Convolutional Neural Networks to analyse turbulent flow with streaks imaging
+We use Convolutional Neural Networks to analyse turbulent fluid flows with streak imaging